ludus-leonis/FreeBeeGee/docs/datamodel.md

 ## Assets

-An asset describes a single, possibly multi-sided graphical element that is available in the table's library and will be used by the *Pieces*.
-Assets are unique and are not directly placed on the table - they do not have a state like position, rotation, scale, ...
+An *Asset* describes a single, possibly multi-sided graphical element that is available in the table's library and will be used by the *Pieces*.
+Each *Asset* is unique and can't be directly placed on the table - it does not have a state like position, rotation, scale, ...

 A basic example: